ZachWatkins/.github/README.md

 # GitHub Integration

+Repository of GitHub integration files.

 > IMPORTANT: This is work in progress!
 The project is subject to significant change until its 1.0.0 release.

-Repository of GitHub integration files.

-My goal is to centralize all of my GitHub integration scripts and provide them in a way that is easily integrated into an existing repository.

 The different ways in which I have worked can be summed up as follows, in ascending order of complexity: